 A UE supporting Disaster Roaming is configured with the following information:

-- Activation of Disaster Roaming;
+- Disaster Roaming service is enabled;

 - Optionally, list of PLMN(s) to be used in Disaster Condition.

-The Activation of Disaster Roaming is performed by the HPLMN using the UE Parameters Update Procedure as defined in TS 23.502 [3].
-The UE shall not perform disaster roaming if HPLMN has not configured the UE with Activation of Disaster Roaming.
+The Disaster Roaming is enabled by the HPLMN with pre-configuration or using the UE Parameters Update via UDM Control Plane Procedure as defined in TS 23.502 [3].
+The UE shall not perform disaster roaming if HPLMN has not enabled the UE with Disaster Roaming.

 The optional 'list of PLMN(s) to be used in Disaster Condition' may be pre-configured in USIM or provided by the HPLMN during and after a successful registration procedure over 3GPP access or non-3GPP access via Registration Request procedure or UE Configuration Update procedure as defined in TS 23.502 [3].
 The 'list of PLMN(s) to be used in Disaster Condition' may be configured over non-3GPP access before disaster condition has occurred.